The Legend of Kyrandia: Malcolm's Revenge: Reception

 According to designer Rick Gush, Malcolm's Revenge was under-marketed by management, as "the brass at Westwood did not care about anything else" by this point, except Command & Conquer.
 Despite this problem, he estimated the game as a commercial success, with sales above those of Fables and Fiends and Hand of Fate combined.
-The game's later bundle SKU with its two predecessors contributed "tens of thousands of [additional] copies to the sales totals in the first few months", Gush noted.
+The game's later bundle SKU with its two predecessors contributed "tens of thousands of [additional] copies to the sales totals in the first few months", as Gush noted.
 The Legend of Kyrandia series as a whole, including Malcolm's Revenge, totaled above 250,000 units in sales by August 1996.

-Scorpia of Computer Gaming World wrote, "Malcolm's Revenge is a refreshing game in many ways, although frustrating in many others.
-Definitely not a game for the beginning or impatient player."
+Scorpia of Computer Gaming World called Malcolm's Revenge a refreshing game in many ways, but also frustrating at the same time.

 Malcolm's Revenge won Electronic Entertainment's 1994 "Best Adventure Game" award.
-The editors wrote that the game "offers more of the same, and then some."
 PC Gamer US nominated Malcolm's Revenge for its 1994 "Best Adventure Game" award, but it lost to System Shock.

-Next Generation reviewed the PC version of the game, and stated that "The brilliant visuals, a great sense of humor, and truly challenging puzzles will remind you what a great graphic adventure is all about."
+Next Generation commended the game's "brilliant" visuals, a "great" sense of humor, and "challenging" puzzles.